rudbeckia dyeing yellow flower

 Turmeric dyeing

-Turmeric dyeing Turmeric dyeing lets you experiment with a 100% natural, eco-friendly dye.
+How to create yellow, beige or khaki naturally?
+Turmeric dyeing lets you experiment with a 100% natural, eco-friendly dye.
 Along with avocado and onion, turmeric is one of the few plants that doesn’t need any mordant to bind to the fiber.
-I’m sharing my experience with you on a few linen coupons, which you can also watch on video (in french). … Read more
+And like rudbeckia dye, turmeric can be used to obtain yellow, green and pink. … Read more